 Storage Load 1

-Thursday, September 21, 2006
+Our trip to Thursday, September 21, 2006

 Plans for Weekend Delivery

 We picked up our rental truck from Budget this morning and loaded it during the day.
-It is a 16’ model and we just managed to get everything in for this trip.
+It is a 16’ model, and we just managed to get everything in for this trip.
 Our daughter Pamela and her husband Scott are meeting us this weekend and taking a few items home with them.
 We look forward to seeing them.
 They live in

 We heard from our good friends John and Linda Piper last night.
 They retired over a year ago and are living and traveling on their Trawler.
-They had sailboats for many years but soon after setting out on their adventure they decided a trawler was better suited for them.
+They had sailboats for many years, but soon after setting out on their adventure, they decided a trawler was better suited for them.
 They spent this summer back on Lake Erie and just completed crossing

 Wednesday, September 20, 2006